bendavis78/python-gitmodel/README.rst

 Git doesn't perform very well on its own.
 If you need your git-backed data to perform well in a production environment, you need to get it a "wingman".
 Since python-gitmodel can be used in a variety of ways, it's up to you to decide the best way to optimize it.
-To make it a little easier, python-gitmodel provides a simple framework for building custom caching and indexing backends.

 Status
 ------